 View the Fair Processing notice.

-If you are not happy about the decisions we have made about access to information, or about correcting the records, you should follow our complaints procedure within 28 days.
+If you are not happy about the decisions we have made about access to information, or about correcting the records, follow our complaints procedure within 28 days.

 If after following our complaints procedure, you are still unhappy you can appeal our decision to the Information Commissioner.